sebcampos/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![alt text](https://github.com/sebcampos/kickstarter-analysis/blob/master/resources/Outcomes_vs_Goals.png?raw=true)
 In the above image we mapped the percentages of all the successful, failed, and cancelled Kickstarters relevant to their goals under the subcategory Plays.
 This was done utilizing the Excel software.
-We created a new sheet where a COUNTIF function was used to reference and count the outcomes based on filters mentioned above.
+We created a new sheet where a COUNTIF function was used to reference the orignal dataset and count the outcomes based on filters mentioned above.
 The data was then populated based on a 12 different ranges created from the Kickstarters Goals column.
-Below is one of the 'scripts' using the function to populate a sell.
+Below is one of the 'scripts' using the function to populate a cell.

 `=COUNTIFS(KickStarter!$D:$D, ">=25000",KickStarter!$D:$D, "<30000",KickStarter!$F:F,"failed",KickStarter!R:R,"plays")`